Yoru-cyber/DollarData/README.md

 ## Note

-This is currently just a toy project and aims not to be for a professional project.
+1. This is currently just a toy project and aims not to be for a professional project.
+2. The Nginx container is configured to proxy pass with a Virtual Host parameter, which means that you have to set the an adress to resolve the host name

 That's all.